cdsframework/ice-comparison-tool/README.md

 # ice-comparison-tool

 A tool built using the Python ICE Client (pyiceclient) to compare the output of ICE to another immunization forecaster.

+This tool is primarily intended to serve as an example for how an Immunization Information System might compare its existing forecaster to ICE.

 Installation
 ============